dls-accelerator-physics/E2S/README.md

 E2S : electron to sample
-this porject is meant to bridge the gap between AP codes (elegant, AT, ...) used to describe a LATTICE and the radiation seen in a BEAMLINE
+this project is meant to bridge the gap between AP codes (elegant, AT, ...) used to describe a LATTICE and the radiation seen in a BEAMLINE

 In this Python version